 The vast majority of homeowners fashion their homes to their tastes, and then leave it like that for a number of years.
 But a buyer wants to see an empty canvas, a place where they can print their own style.

 They can’t do this if the place looks too ‘lived-in’.

 So, what to do?

 There are hundreds of different things you can do to bring the property into the modern world.
 The tips that follow should set you on the right path towards making the best of a home that is dated.
 While some of the ideas may be quite drastic, they’re most definitely worth it.

 Paint it new

 To paint an interior of a home isn’t difficult, and it’s a realistic thing for most people to accomplish.
 And in addition to that, you’re looking at an activity that doesn’t cost the earth either.
-A few tins of reasonable quality paint are easy to get hold of, and to paint the kitchen (for example) doesn’t take long.
+A few tins of reasonable quality paint are easy to get hold of, not too expensive, and to paint the kitchen (for example) doesn’t take long.

 When buying paint, think about choosing paint that has that neutral feel.
 Believe it or not, white is a firm favourite for anyone who decorates rooms commercially.
 It’s pure, clean and allows a home buyer to imagine themselves in the building, with their own personal decor.